stafihub/stafihub/docs/guaid/validator-faq.md

 ### What does 'participate in governance' entail?

-Validators and delegators on the Stafihub can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.
+Validators and delegators on the StaFiHub can vote on proposals to change operational parameters (such as the block gas limit), coordinate upgrades, or make a decision on any given matter.

 Validators play a special role in the governance system.
 Being the pillars of the system, they are required to vote on every proposal.
 It is especially important since delegators who do not vote will inherit the vote of their validator.

 ### What does staking imply?

-Staking Fiss can be thought of as a safety deposit on validation activities.
+Staking FIS can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an `unbonding` transaction.
-Then, Fiss undergo a **3 weeks unbonding period** during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.
+Then, FIS undergo a **3 weeks unbonding period** during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.

 Validators, and by association delegators, receive block rewards, fees, and have the right to participate in governance.
 If a validator misbehaves, a certain portion of their total stake is slashed.
-This means that every delegator that bonded Fiss to this validator gets penalized in proportion to their bonded stake.
+This means that every delegator that bonded FIS to this validator gets penalized in proportion to their bonded stake.
 Delegators are therefore incentivized to delegate to validators that they anticipate will function safely.

-### Can a validator run away with their delegators' Fiss?
+### Can a validator run away with their delegators' FIS?

 By delegating to a validator, a user delegates voting power.
 The more voting power a validator have, the more weight they have in the consensus and governance processes.
-This does not mean that the validator has custody of their delegators' Fiss. **By no means can a validator run away with its delegator's funds**.
+This does not mean that the validator has custody of their delegators' FIS. **By no means can a validator run away with its delegator's funds**.

 Even though delegated funds cannot be stolen by their validators, delegators are still liable if their validators misbehave.

 ### How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of bonded Fiss?
+Does it go up with the quantity of bonded FIS?

 The validator that is selected to propose the next block is called proposer.
-Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded Fiss) of the validator.
-For example, if the total bonded stake across all validators is 100 Fiss and a validator's total stake is 10 Fiss, then this validator will proposer ~10% of the blocks.
+Each proposer is selected deterministically, and the frequency of being chosen is proportional to the voting power (i.e. amount of bonded FIS) of the validator.
+For example, if the total bonded stake across all validators is 100 FIS and a validator's total stake is 10 FIS, then this validator will proposer ~10% of the blocks.

-### Will validators of the Stafihub ever be required to validate other zones in the Cosmos ecosystem?
+### Will validators of the StaFiHub ever be required to validate other zones in the Cosmos ecosystem?

 Yes, they will.
-If governance decides so, validators of the Stafihub may be required to validate additional zones in the Cosmos ecosystem.
+If governance decides so, validators of the StaFiHub may be required to validate additional zones in the Cosmos ecosystem.

 ## Incentives